vinod-soni-microsoft/github-actions-big-picture/README.md

-## Project repository for the Pluralsight course, GitHub Actions: The Big Picture
+## Project repository for the GitHub Actions - The Big Picture

 This repository contains the core web application files and configuration you'll need to follow along in the Pluralsight course, GitHub Actions: The Big Picture.